truenas/documentation/content/CORE/Tasks/smart.md

 * Offline - [SCSI] runs the default self test in foreground.
   No entry is placed in the self test log.

-For more information, refer to <a href="https://www.smartmontools.org/browser/trunk/smartmontools/smartctl.8.in">smartctl(8)</a>.
+For more information, refer to [smartctl(8)](https://www.smartmontools.org/browser/trunk/smartmontools/smartctl.8.in).

 Click *START* to begin the test.
 Depending on the chosen test type, the test can take some time to complete.